akornato/stacks-dashboard/README.md

 On initiated transaction (i.e. Get STX), the app updates the UI, creates a new pending transaction in the cache, and sets up an update subscription for it.

 On transaction update event (i.e. transaction confirmed), the app fetches an updated transaction from Hiro Stacks API, updates the UI, updates the transaction in the cache, and clears the subscription.

-TODO: read the transactions on SSR instead after this [issue in micros-stacks](https://github.com/fungible-systems/micro-stacks/issues/158) has been fixed.
-For now transactions are initially read on the client instead, hence the spinner on load.

 Deployed at https://stacks-dashboard.vercel.app